wolfberryllc/MetaIoT-Cloud/README.md

-# This IoT system offers an end-to-end data route with visualization from sensors to storage.
+# This IoT system provides an end-to-end data path with visualization capabilities from sensors to cloud storage.

 ## Phase 1 *Available now - Sensor to Data Visualization and Cloud Storage ✅